miurahr/py7zr/docs/api.rst

 .. class:: SevenZipFile
    :noindex:

    The class for reading 7z files.
-See section
+See section sevenzipfile-object_

 .. class:: ArchiveInfo

    The class used to represent information about an information of an archive file.
-See section
+See section archiveinfo-object_

 .. class:: FileInfo